Free & Open Source for Android

 Take a break if needed

-Three 5-minute pauses per session.
-They reset when the session ends.
+5-minute pauses that reset when the session ends.
+Choose zero to five per session in Settings.

 Why physical